 Other useful tips for kits and younger ferrets is to make sure they have a nice full tummy before getting them out to handle them.
 Young hungry ferrets get what we humans often call “hangry” and their play nips are A LOT harder!!
 If you have nerves of steel, when a ferret nips too hard try not to react at all, pretend it didn’t happen and do time out.
 Some ferrets thing your big “no” or your squeal is a sign that it’s a game and may encourage more nipping.

-Remember, punishment tends to escalate behaviour in the long-term and teaches your ferret that aggression is appropriate.
+Remember, punishment tends to escalate behavior in the long-term and teaches your ferret that aggression is appropriate.
+For more information on this, check out our article on teaching ferrets not to bite.

 CAN YOU TOILET TRAIN YOUR FERRET?